susam/dotfiles/debian-setup.md

 ### Reboot ###
-Reboot the Debian VM, so that the system to ensure that all Guest Additions features setup in the previous section are enabled.
+Reboot the Debian VM, so that the system to ensure that all Guest Additions features set up in the previous section are enabled.

 Minimalize VM Window